Cray-HPE/docs-csm/operations/network/management_network/config_management.md

    2022-01-12T22:33:47Z 97654 startup.xml
    ```

-#### Reload the switch to a different CSM version config
+#### Reload the switch to a different CSM version configuration

-This process should be used when config files for the desired CSM version are currently on the switch.
+This process should be used when configuration files for the desired CSM version are currently on the switch.

-The following example shows going from CSM 1.2 to CSM 1.0 switch config.
+The following example shows going from CSM 1.2 to CSM 1.0 switch configuration.

-1. View the current switch config files.
+1. View the current switch configuration files.

     ```
     OS10(config)# dir config